 Before colliding with Asia, where was India?

-We know that India is colliding with Asia since 50 million years, which builds the Himalayas.
+We know that India is colliding with Asia, a process that began 50 million years ago and continues to this day.
+This collision formed the Himalayas.
 But before that, where was India?

 India was still a part of the supercontinent called Gondwana some 140 million years ago.
 The Gondwana was composed of modern South America, Africa, Antarctica, and Australia.
 When this supercontinent split up, a tectonic plate composed of India and modern Madagascar started to drift away.
 Then, India split from Madagascar and drifted north-eastward with a velocity of about 20 cm/year.
 Nowadays, India is still moving in the same direction but with a lower velocity of about 4 cm/year, due to the resistance of the Eurasian plate.